 Amazing Orlando Restaurants Show Off Their Best Work

 Thank you for listening to The Orlando Local Show, episode 009.
-It's all about food this week as we start with Taste of the Nation and keeps going with the Orlando Magical Dining Month, the Food & Wine Classic at Swan and Dolphin, and the Epcot International Food and Wine Festival.
+It’s all about food this week as we start with Taste of the Nation and keep going with the Orlando Magical Dining Month, the Food & Wine Classic at Swan and Dolphin, and the Epcot International Food and Wine Festival.

 It seems like Autumn is the time to start eating around here.
-There are plenty of events to sample different meals, flavors, tastes and beverages.
+There are plenty of events to sample different meals, flavors, tastes, and beverages.

-However, it's more than just shoving food in your mouth.
+However, it’s more than just shoving food in your mouth.
 Participating in these events can help charities provide for needy people.
-You can learn how to create your own dishes, pair wine, select cheese, and really have some awesome desserts!
+You can learn how to create your own dishes, pair wine, select cheese, and really have some incredible desserts!

-Join us and we'll tell you how to get the most out of these events.
+Join us, and we’ll tell you how to get the most out of these events.